340.751.01 Epidemiologic Methods 1

 - Learning Objectives:

-- Select, calculate and interpret population health measures
+- Select, calculate, compare, and interpret basic population health measures and measures of association for comparing population health measures.

 - Methods of Assessment: